Generalised representations as q-connections in integral $p$-adic Hodge theory: Introduction

 \subsection{Acknowledgements}

 We thank Ahmed Abbes, Bhargav Bhatt, Ofer Gabber, Michel Gros, Zhouhang Mao, Arthur Ogus, and Peter Scholze for helpful discussions.
-The first author would like to thank the University of Tokyo for its support and hospitality during several enjoyable visits during which this project was worked on.
+The first author would like to thank the University of Tokyo for its support and hospitality during enjoyable visits in February 2017 and September 2018 during which this project was worked on.
 The second author was financially supported by JSPS Grants-in-Aid for Scientific Research, Grant Number 15H02050.